 IMHO the server shouldn't crash in this situation but simply discard layers that it cannot access.

-#15 Updated by Tudor Bărăscu almost 4 years ago
+#15 Updated by Tudor Bărăscu about 4 years ago

 You can replicate the problem by deleting the vl_material.. table from the offline.sqlite and restarting the apache server so that the cache is dropped.

-#16 Updated by Tudor Bărăscu almost 4 years ago
+#16 Updated by Tudor Bărăscu about 4 years ago

 There is also a performance penalty regression.
 My production server seemed to be behaving less responsive and I timed a GetMap request on a more busy area:

 Before problems commit: 1.211 seconds (commit d708473d5d9ab8e0ad55a7113d7bf9d94a087b2f)

 So, almost 4 times slower..on the same GetMap request.